 What are clinical trials?

-Clinical trials are medical research studies involving people.
 All new treatments have to be thoroughly tested.
-Researchers test possible new drugs in the laboratory to begin with.
+Researchers test possible new drugs in a laboratory Open a glossary item to begin with.
 If they look promising, they are carefully tested in people.

-Clinical trials look at
+Clinical trials look at different areas, not just treatment.

-• Risks and causes – how genetics, lifestyle and other factors can increase people's risk of cancer
+• Risks and causes – how genetics, lifestyle and other factors can increase people's risk of cancer.

-• Diagnosing cancer – new tests, scans or procedures
+• Diagnosing cancer – new tests, scans or procedures to improve diagnosis and pick up cancer earlier.

-• Controlling symptoms or side effects – new drugs or complementary therapies
+• Controlling symptoms or side effects – new drugs or complementary therapies might help with this.

 • Support and information - for people with cancer and their carers, families or friends